-Students are assessed over five content areas: These are (a) Industrial; (b) Organizational; (c) Methods; (d) Measurement; and (e) a Specialty Area where the Specialty Area is chosen by the student and representative of a student's specific area of interest.
+Students are assessed over FOUR content areas: These are (a) Industrial; (b) Organizational; (c) (d) MMS (Methods, Measurement, & Statistics); and (d) a Specialty Area where the Specialty Area is chosen by the student and representative of a student's specific area of interest.
 Students should arrange with their doctoral committees the content areas to be covered by the examination well in advance of the time of its administration.
 Additionally, the student should approach each faculty committee member to discuss the topics to be covered, and should fill out the sheet shown in Appendix B. This sheet is intended to avoid substantial overlap in topics covered by committee members.
 The student should let each successive faculty member see the topics listed by faculty members that have already been approached to ensure that the overlap is not too great.